airshipit/airship-in-a-bottle/doc/source/code-conventions.rst

 Code and Project Conventions
 ============================

-Conventions and standards that guide the development and arrangement of UCP component projects.
+Conventions and standards that guide the development and arrangement of Airship component projects.

 Project Structure